-As a researcher, Dr. Montgomery has focused on state and local economic growth, wage and pension determination, savings behavior, productivity and economic dynamics, social insurance programs, and unions.
+As a researcher, Montgomery has focused on state and local economic growth, wage and pension determination, savings behavior, productivity and economic dynamics, social insurance programs, and unions.
 For more than two decades, he has been a research associate at the National Bureau of Economic Research, and since 2006, he has been a fellow of Stanford University's Center for the Study of Poverty and Inequality.

-Since 2011, he has served on the Comptroller General's Educators Advisory Committee in Washington's General Accountability Office.
 In 2011, he was elected a fellow of the National Academy of Public Administration.
-He serves on the board of directors of the Center for Law and Social Policy and Southwest Michigan First.
+He serves on the Board of Directors of the Center for Law and Social Policy.
 He also serves on the Committee on Economic Statistics for the American Economic Association.
-Dr. Montgomery's experience and expertise will be valuable to First National Bank of Michigan.